 The cumulative impact of additional CPU overhead is another factor when laying out your iSCSI network.
-In other words, error on the side of too much bandwidth instead of too little.
+In other words, err on the side of too much bandwidth instead of too little.

 Applies to: Fibre Channel, iSCSI

-Assuming you have plenty of network ports, please do avail yourself all of Pure's ports.
-You will need to make sure that you balance between maximizing connections to the Pure Storage FlashArray, and any host limitation you may have on number of connections.
+Assuming that you have plenty of network ports, please do avail yourself of all of Pure's ports.
+You will need to make sure that you balance between maximizing connections to the Pure Storage FlashArray, and any host limitation you may have on the number of connections.

 Why?
 Storage devices are often oversubscribed in today's SAN.
 By adding more physical paths, you help maintain oversubscription; you provide more pathways, more resiliency, more performance, mitigation of physical problems, and last but not least; you take better advantage of our CPU allocation.